 - The event is not limited to a specific group of people such as the Police and Emergency Services Games.

-You will need to supply a letter from the National Sporting Organisation (NSO) or International Federation (IF), this letter needs to be written on their organisations letterhead and outline:
+You will need to supply a letter from the NSO or IF, this letter needs to be written on their organisations letterhead and outline:

 Your application will not be assessed without this letter.

 Being selected and and qualifying to represent Australia